It's hard to imagine a family business lasting 20 or 30 years, let alone 100, especially in a relatively young city like Vancouver.

 But last night, the president and CEO of Army & Navy, Jacqui Cohen, celebrated her company's centenary at the flagship store at 36 West Cordova Street.

 She joins an exclusive club that includes H.Y.
 Louie Co.
 Limited, Modernize Tailors, and Ming Wo in reaching the 100-year mark while still remaining under one family's control.

-Founded by her grandfather Sam Cohen in 1919, the original Army & Navy outlet was in a rented storefront at 44 West Hastings Street—the first Canadian discount store in Canada.
+Founded by her grandfather Sam Cohen in 1919, the original Army & Navy outlet was in a rented storefront at 44 West Hastings Street—the first discount store in Canada.

 In 1948, it moved to the current location in the Dunn-Miller block and remains the oldest surviving retailer in Gastown.